illera88/Ponce/README.md

 - x64ReleaseStatic: will create the 64 bits version statically linking every third party library into a whole large plugin file.
 - x64ReleaseZ3dyn: will create the 64 bits version statically linking every third party library but z3.lib.

 The static version of ```z3.lib``` is ~ 1.1Gb and the linking time is considerable.
 That's the main reason why we have a building version that uses z3 dynamically (as a dll).
+If you are using z3 dynamically don't forget to copy the [libz3.dll](https://github.com/illera88/Ponce/blob/master/external-libs/libs/Z3_dyn_rest_static_MT_x86/libz3.dll) file into the IDA's directory.

 ## FAQ
 ### Why the name of Ponce?